Initially published: 16th of November 2017 Updated: 15th of December 2022

-The only advantage of that approach is taking a long file and cutting it into a number of medium/short files.
-It won’t force you to consider sub-optimal solutions – and that’s something I care about when putting business logic into code.
+The only advantage of that approach is taking a long file and cutting it into several medium/short files.
+It won’t force you to consider sub-optimal solutions – which I care about when putting business logic into code.

 To sum up:

-Idea #4: QuerySets/Managers
+Idea 4: QuerySets/Managers